taolicd/taolicd.github.io/_posts/2021-10-20-Bored_API_doc.md

 * [Vue app](https://github.com/emilsgulbis/BoredApp)
 * [iOS app](https://apps.apple.com/us/app/bored-find-what-to-do/id1475656469)

+## Glossary

+Tao's note: The Glossary section is nice to have.
+This API is straightforward so probably we don't need a Glossary section.

+Here are some examples terms to include:

+* API
+* Swagger
+*

-### Future feature suggestions
+## Future feature suggestions

 * Add API authentication.
 This will be useful if we decide to support POST, DELETE, UPDATE operations in the future.
 * Currently the only verb supported is GET.
 I suggest that we also support other verbs such as PUT, POST, DELETE for autherized users.
-* Provide other response types such as txt or yaml.
+* Currently only Json response is available.
+We can provide other response types such as txt or yaml.
-* Allow query multiple activities at the same time.
+* Allow query multiple activities.

-### Known issues
+## Known issues

+HTTP standard response code is not implemented.
 Currently, the application does not return standard HTTP response status codes such as 200 and 404.
 When a query returns no value, it returns `"error": "No activity found with the specified parameters"`.
-Ideally we want status code 200 for successful return and status code 404 for error not found.
+Ideally we want to implement standard HTTP status code such as 200 for successful return and status code 404 for error not found.

-### Other miscellaneous things to discuss
+## Other miscellaneous things to discuss

-The `accessibility` parameter can be vague and misleading.
-At first I thought it meant functionality that helps disable or impaired people.
+The `accessibility` parameter can be misleading.
+At first I thought it meant whether the activity is friendly to disable or impaired people.
 I suggest a more straightforward term such as `difficulty`.